Puy du Fou España

 Puy du Fou España is a Spanish historical theme park opened in 2021 and located in the outskirts of Toledo, in the autonomous community of Castile-La Mancha.
 The park is part of the French group Association du Puy du Fou.

 The shows are based on the history of Spain.

 Workers, including the General Union of Workers, have complained about the lack of a proper timer register and the quickly changing schedules that causes a lot of unpaid downtime that actors spend in the park, far from Toledo.

+In 2026, the company denounced its former director Erwan de la Villéon.

+He was substituted by Oliver Strebelle.

+The new direction bargained a new collective agreement with the workers for 2026-2029.